volmer/bootsy/README.md

 ## Configuration

-You can set the image sizes available (small, medium, large and/or its original), its dimensions and more.
+You can set the default editor options, image sizes available (small, medium, large and/or its original), its dimensions and more.
 Take a look at the initalizer file, `/config/initializers/bootsy.rb`.

 ## I18n